CrazyWillBear/CrazyWillBear/README.md

 # I'm CaptainBear/CrazyWillBear/Will
-I am a 17 year old high school student living in the Bay Area.
-I am a U19 rower for NorCal crew, coder, Linux enthusiast, gamer, and skier.
+I am an 18 year old Bucknell University student studying Computer Science and Engineering.
+I am a coder, Linux enthusiast, gamer, and skier.
 I one day hope to be a software engineer.

 ### Stuff you should check out:
 - [concrete-greeter](https://github.com/CrazyWillBear/concrete-greeter)